cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 # Introduction {#intro}

 Post-quantum (PQ) cryptographic schemes offer new constructions based on problems conjectured as resistant to attacks possible on a quantum computer.
-Key Encapsulation Mechanisms
-(KEMs), are a standardized algorithm type that can be used to build protocols in lieu of traditional, quantum-vulnerable variants such as finite field or lieu of traditional, quantum-vulnerable variants such as finite field or elliptic curve Diffie-Hellman (DH) based protocols.
+Key Encapsulation Mechanisms (KEMs), are a standardized class of cryptographic scheme that can be used to build protocols in lieu of traditional, quantum-vulnerable variants such as finite field or lieu of traditional, quantum-vulnerable variants such as finite field or elliptic curve Diffie-Hellman (DH) based protocols.